 Policy R&P/DJJ 6 states that the Facility Director, or designee, is required to curtail, postpone or discontinue the services of a contractor, intern, volunteer or similar individual or volunteer organization, when substantial reasons for doing so exist, such as unlawful conduct or breach of facility rules, and regulations or engaging in activities that threaten the safety, order or security of the facility.
-The PREA Coordinator reported that in the event the contractor or volunteer held a professional license issued by the state, the applicable licensing authority, such as the Department of Education, would be notified.
+The PREA Coordinator reported that in the event the contractor or volunteer held a professional license issued by the state, the applicable licensing authority would be notified.
 Interview with Facility Director confirms this.